GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-04_project3.md

 Includes the patch ID (Gap_ID), the biome type ("Boreal forests and taiga", "Mangroves", "Mediterranean forests, woodlands and scrubs","Temperate broadleaf and mixed forests","Temperate conifer forests", "Tropical and subtropical coniferous forests", "Tropical and subtropical dry broadleaf forests","Tropical and subtropical moist broadleaf forests"), the disturbance agent ("Other", "Urban", "Tree Farms", "Shifting Agriculture", "Harvest", "Fire"), and information on whether the majority of the patch lies within an intact forest ("inside") or outside of it ("outside").

 The folder also contains a reference table (Assigned_Biome.csv) to help you identify your assigned biome.

+#### Please submit your project folder as zip until 13.03.2025 in Ilias